tompaton/woodwork_cad/README.md

 ## To do

-* better shading of dovetailed ends
 * assembly and plan/elevations
 * dadoes/rebates
 * mortises & tennons
 * mitred cuts
+* shading of left side (visible when mitred)

+* bugs:
+  - 2nd board hex_box1-strips/fig-4.svg is missing the top shading stripe